RESEARCHING AND DOCUMENTING ENDANGERED LANGUAGES OF KINNAUR (SHUMCHO, JANGRAMI, SUNNAMI, ORAS BOLI)

 The district Kinnaur of the State of Himachal Pradesh in the Indian Himalayas has long been known as an area of great linguistic diversity, being the home not only of varieties of Tibetan but also of various West Himalayish and Indo-Aryan languages.
 All of these languages and dialects, often spoken only in a few villages, are endangered to varying degrees, and many among them are largely undocumented.

-The present project, as well as the Phonogrammarchiv’s collection focus on West Himalayish languages, grew out of the Austrian Science Fund project P15046 Documentation of Oral Traditions in Spiti and Upper Kinnaur, which was carried out at the Phonogrammarchiv from September 2001 to June 2004.
-At that time not much had yet been known about the actual complexity of the language situation in Kinnaur; detected in the 19th century, the languages spoken there afterwards passed into oblivion, and more extensive documentation was available only for Kinnauri.
+The Phonogrammarchiv’s research focus Researching and documenting endangered languages of Kinnaur (Himachal Pradesh, India), as well as the collection focus on West Himalayish languages, grew out of the Austrian Science Fund project P15046 Documentation of Oral Traditions in Spiti and Upper Kinnaur, which was carried out at the Phonogrammarchiv from September 2001 to June 2004.
+At that time not much had yet been known about the actual complexity of the language situation in Kinnaur; the existence of several languages spoken there that had been detected in the 19th century was over time forgotten, and more extensive documentation was available only for Kinnauri.
 The Oral Traditions project managed to establish contact with speakers from a number of linguistic groups and began the systematic research on Shumcho/Humcho, Jangrami (both West Himalayish), and the Indo-Aryan language of the lower castes in lower Kinnaur.
 In a follow-up field trip in 2007, research was begun also on the language of the high caste in Sunnam, which is spoken in no other village.
+The data showed that the language belongs to a different subgroup of West Himalayish than the other West Himalayish languages of Kinnaur.

 Shumcho/Humcho is spoken by all castes in the region comprising the three villages of Kanam, Labrang and Spillo, while in the Jangram region it is spoken by the lower castes (in Jangi, Lippa and Asrang); it is also spoken in the Ropa valley in Shyaso, Rushkalang and Taling (apparently by all castes) and by the lower caste(s) in Sunnam, where Sunnami is the language of the high caste.
 Jangrami (Ethnologue: Jangshung) is the language of the high caste in Jangi, Lippa and Asrang.
 The Indo-Aryan low caste language, sometimes referred to as Oras Boli (Ethnologue: Kinnauri Harijan), is found throughout central and lower Kinnaur in villages where the high caste speaks Kinnauri or Chhitkuli.